-- Investment Zones can offer the same tax breaks as Freeports, but some are not intending to offer tax incentives. - Funding is available from 2024/25 and Zones will run until the end of 2033/34.
+- Investment Zones can offer the same tax breaks as Freeports, but some are not intending to offer tax incentives. - Funding has been available since 2024/25 and Zones will run until the end of 2033/34. - Rather than freeports and investment zones, Northern Ireland will have an Enhanced Investment Zone.